chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Wed May  9 09:56:46 CDT 2018

 Cron job completed on Thu May 10 09:00:00 CDT 2018, server backup complete.

+Cron job completed on Thu May 10 14:00:00 CDT 2018, server backup complete.